sahilsarpal15/blame-praise/README.md

 # Blame/Praise App

-`Disclaimer: It is a waste of time.`
+`Disclaimer: It is a waste of time.`czxc

 A silly app that I wrote while sipping a glass of coke.
 It's nothing really!